 Not only does freedom to set their own traffic management and usage policies allow ISPs to establish unique selling points for their packages, but reliance on BT Openreach has often been behind many customer gripes.

-The ISPs that have unbundled exchanges for normal copper phone line broadband (ADSL2+) have often gone on to establish a good reputation and opinion for their customer service - although that's not always the case.
+The ISPs that have unbundled exchanges for normal copper phone line broadband (ADSL2+) have often gone on to establish a good reputation for customer service - although that's not always the case.

 Surprisingly, the differences in traffic and network management have also caused some speed differences between the providers.

 The best fibre broadband speeds

 Ofcom's annual report into real world broadband speeds looks at average speeds across the UK on the main network's ADSL2+ and fibre broadband connections.

 Their last report, released March 2016, included more providers offering 76Mb fibre than ever before as the faster connections become available more widely, and BT's rivals find it more commercially viable to offer their own version of the service.

 It was also the first showing for Virgin Media's newest top deal, offering up to 200Mb.